 The Ordinary Salicylic Acid is a chemical exfoliant which is intended to treat acne and blemishes and enhance skin clarity and texture.

 It comes in a simple white package typical of The Ordinary’s products.
 The bottle itself is 30ml (there is also a 15 ml size), small and transparent with a dropper cap.
 The liquid is transparent and little amounts cover a large surface area.
 When rubbed in, it lathers and becomes white.
 If used sparingly once a day, the 30ml solution can last as long as 2 months.

 - Wash face thoroughly with a cleanser and dry with a clean cloth

-- Wait 10 minutes to ensure that your face dries well.
+- Wait 1 or 2 minutes to allow your skin dry a bit.
+Your skin should be damp not wet!
 Do not touch any surfaces during that wait time

 - Drop 2 or 3 drops on fingers and pat gently on your face.
 Alternatively, drop directly on the spots.
 Do not rub.
 This is a strong acid.

 - Wait for it to sink in before applying other products.